María Montez metro station

 María Montez is a Santo Domingo Metro station on Line 2.
 It was open on 1 April 2013 as part of the inaugural section of Line 2 between María Montez and Eduardo Brito.
-It is currently the western terminus of the line.
-The adjacent station is Pedro Francisco Bonó.
+It was the western terminus of the line until 25 February 2026, when an extension to Pablo Adón Guzmán was opened.
+The adjacent stations are Pedro Francisco Bonó and Pedro Martínez.

 This is an underground station built below Avenida John F. Kennedy.
 It is named in honor of Maria Montez.